 Another pair of pants that comes with me on every adventure are the dressy sweatpants, also from encircled.
 These are still fitted but not as tight as skinny jeans or leggings so, paired with a long top and my light sweater, they were my go-to for the more conservative tours and places we visited.
 Despite being called ‘sweatpants’ they aren’t heavy at all and normally make me feel like I’m wearing pj pants which I am 100% ok with.

-- A scarf: I used mine multiple times to cover my neck or chest in Palestine and some of the more religious sites.
+- A pashmina or scarf: I used mine multiple times to cover my neck or chest in Palestine and some of the more religious sites.
 Sometimes I made it part of my outfit, other times I carried it with me just in case- and I did end up needing it.
 I brought a bright, floral one with me similar to this.
-Another type that you may like are these circle scarves with secret pockets.

 - Anti-chafing cream: for any of my ladies who fear the dreaded chub-rub!
 I use body glide to help prevent it when I’m super active.
 It basically goes on like deodorant but not white residue crap on your clothing.
 There is one aimed at women as well but as far as I can tell it’s just a pink container instead of blue.